JCU Medical students helping eradicate global poverty

 The 1000 kilometres is a ribbon of the Bruce Highway between Mackay and Coolangatta, with the occasional detour down a smaller road if there's more space.
 The team of 16 will be taking it in turns to do the hard yards.

-“We have one runner who gets out, they run their distance, usually about five to 10 kilometres,” Hailey said.
+“We have one runner who gets out, they run their distance, usually about five to 10 kilometres,” Hailey says.

 “Then another runner will get out and swap with them, so it’s a relay in that format running down the coast.”